Edgard Amping

-Edgard Amping (born 9 June 2003) is an Indonesian professional footballer who plays as a left-back for Liga 1 club PSM Makassar and the Indonesia national under-20 team.
+Edgard Amping (born 9 June 2003) is an Indonesian professional footballer who plays as a left-back for Liga 2 club PSIM Yogyakarta, on loan from PSM Makassar.

 Club career

 Early career

-Amping is a young player born in Mamuju, West Sulawesi, June 9, 2003.
+Amping is a young player born in Mamuju, West Sulawesi, on June 9, 2003.
 He playing as a left back.
 Amping started his career at SSB Mitra Manakarra at the age of 11.
 Together with SSB Mitra Manakarra, he appeared in the 2016 Danone Nations Cup national round in Jakarta.

 PSM Makassar

 He was recruited by PSM Makassar U16 in early January 2018.
 At that time, he was 15 years old.
 A year later, Amping was promoted to the PSM Makassar U18 team.
 Together with his squad, his performances continued to be honed and began to get the attention of many coaches.
 His potential continues to grow after successfully passing the second volume of the Garuda Select program selection in 2019.
 He received guidance from Des Walker and Dennis Wise.
 When participating in the second volume of the Garuda Select program, Amping was recorded as the player who played the highest number of matches and playing minutes.
 His performances during that time made Amping one of the three players who returned to training with the third edition of the Garuda Select program.